DrakeAlia/fullstack-nextjs-my-app/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## Signin and Register

+When you arrive at the Sign In page, the signin button will not work because there is no seeded user.
+So you have sign up/register in order to log in

+## Creating a new project

+When you create a new project, will have to refresh the page in order to see the new project show up in your dashboard

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 [API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
 This endpoint can be edited in `pages/api/hello.ts`.